Skip to content

 Narrow Gauge

 The small gauge is called a Narrow gauge.
 The narrow gauge is the railway track, in which the distance between two tracks is 2 ft 6 in (762 mm) and 2 ft (610 mm).
 There was a 1,500 km narrow gauge rail route in 2015, which is considered to be about 2% of the total Indian rail network.
 As the country is developing small line services are expected to be completed by 2018.
 Now the small lines are being converted into big lines.
 Trains with small bogies now will no longer be able to see much.
-The Darjeeling Mountain Railway has declared UNESCO World Heritage on 24 July 2008.
+The Darjeeling Mountain Railway was declared UNESCO World Heritage on 24 July 2008.
 Kalka Shimla Railway is also very popular.

-civil engineering, engineering subjects Tags:civil engineering, engineering subjects
+civil engineering engineering subjects civil engineeringengineering subjects

 Post navigation

-Leave a Reply Cancel reply
+Leave a Reply